marked42/learning-notes/http/http.md

 ### Cache Life Cycle

-Lifecyle of cache includes several phases.
+Life cycle of cache includes several phases.

 1. Creation - When server first receives a resource request from client, if the resource is configured to be cached, server will send a response with cache related headers like `Expires`, `Cache-Control: max-age=1000`, `ETag`, to instruct client to store feedback response as cache.
 1. Serving - When client requests cached resource, browsers first check if cache expires.
 If cache doesn't expire, it's used directly as response of resource request without interacting with servers.